satansdeer/satansdeer.github.com/content/legacy-posts/how-to-install-react/index.md

 ## Use A Sandbox

-If you just want to tackle with React and you don't want to install it locally - you can use one of the sandboxes available online.
+If you want to tackle with React and you don't want to install it locally - you can use one of the sandboxes available online.

 For example can use [CodeSandbox](https://codesandbox.io/s).
 Follow the link and then select **ReactJS** in the list of available templates.